Lahore Ring Road: History

-Bahria Town Controversy
+Bahria Town controversy

-Construction on the final, 8 km loop of the orbital highway, SL-III, that begins from Adda Plot near Raiwind to Maraka on GT Road was delayed since 2016 due to litigation by Bahria Town Lahore.
+Construction on the final, 8 km loop of the orbital highway, SL-III, that begins from Adda Plot near Raiwind to Maraka on GT Road, was delayed since 2016 due to litigation by Bahria Town Lahore.
 The housing society's administration took stay orders from Lahore High Court and termed the construction of the road illegal as it passed through under-construction areas of the society.
 The stay order was later vacated and the society purchased back 600 plots and 300 houses that lay in the Ring Road's path.

 Finally, in the 3rd quarter of 2023 the construction work started at multiple spots & directions for time saving which is in progress on 24 x 7 basis.
 Total cost of the project is estimated at Rs.
 17.77 billion of which Rs.
 6 billion were issued in August 2023 by the Provincial Govt.
-Besides the speedy & extensive work, date of completion is not yet know.
+Besides the speedy and extensive work, date of completion is not yet known.